postlight/trimmings/readme.md

 - *Effortless modals.* Add a modal hint to any internal link and the contents of that link will open inline as a modal while preserving URLs and navigation history.

-- *Easier caching.* Keep your pages small and focused and use Redact's powerful inline-prefetch features to compose them into complex views.
+- *Easier caching.* Keep your pages small and focused and use Redact's powerful inline-embed features to compose them into complex views.
 Now you don't need to think about fragment caching—it's all just pages.

 - *Eject as necessary.* Redact's API was inspired by Stimulus and the two libraries work happily together.
 Redact is designed to never allow extension with client-side code, but if you ever need to add your own logic, you can drop in Stimulus controllers without disrupting your workflow or your existing Redact hints.

 # Features

-## Prefetch
+## Embed

 Replaces an `<a>` tag with the contents of the link it points to.
 Must be the same host but a different path.

-    <a data-redact-prefetch="main">Thumbnails</a>
+    <a data-redact-embed="main">Thumbnails</a>

 ### Arguments